Oneo64/Starlattice/LocationsAndOrganisations/KagalarianOrganisations/KagalarianMilitary.md

 ## Uniforms and equipment
 #### Infantry and squad leaders
 Infantrymen and squad leaders are the main combatants of Kagalarian warfare.
+They are often deployed on the battlefield as foot soldiers.

 - **Uniform**
   - Kagalarian-style military overcoat (camouflaged)